DominicKramer/mathlingua-website/docs/index.md

 # The Mathlingua Language

-Mathlingua is a declarative language designed to precisely and concisely describe statements of mathematical definitions, axioms, theorems, and conjectures, such that anyone familiar with reading and writing mathematical literature can easily learn to read and write Mathlingua text.
+Mathlingua is a declarative language designed to precisely and concisely describe statements of mathematical definitions, axioms, theorems, and conjectures, such that anyone familiar with reading and writing mathematical literature can easily learn to read and write Mathlingua text, and content written in Mathlingua has automated checks such as (but not limited to):

+* no definition or symbol is used that is not unknown
+* no duplicate definitions occur
+* no definition is used incorrectly (i.e. the inputs to any definition used are of the correct count and type)
+* no statement is ambiguous (i.e. text such as $a * b$ where the meaning of $*$ cannot be determined is not allowed)

+## Why is it needed?

+When learning mathematics, books, articles, and encyclopediae can be a great resources that are generally easy to read and write.
+Sometimes though, the content in these resources can be informal and sometimes ambiguous when the meaning of some symbols need to be implied by the context.

+Next, proof assistants such as Lean, Coq, Isabelle, and others are very formal but have a very steep learning curve and, although they can be used to write proofs that can be verified by computer, can be very difficult to read and write.

+Mathlingua aims to take the best of both approaches.
+In particular, it is designed to be easy to read and write, be precise and concise, and allow proofs to be expresed, with some checks done.
+The language isn't rigid enough to allow proofs to be automatically verified by the system, but has enough structure to allow people to write proofs that can have the checks mentioned above automatically performed so that humans can focus on checking the logic of the proof.

+## What is the purpose of the language?

+The Mathlingua language is designed to create [Mathlore](./mathlore.md), a free and open knowledgebase of mathematical knowledge to allow anyone access to precise mathematical knowledge.

 ## What does it look like?